v1k1ngfr/EDRSnowblast_old/README.md

 usage: ExtractOffsets.py [-h] -i INPUT [-o OUTPUT] [-d] mode

 positional arguments:
-  mode                  ntoskrnl or wdigest or ci.
-Mode to download and extract offsets for either ntoskrnl or wdigest or ci or fltmgr
+  mode                  ntoskrnl or wdigest or ci or fltmgr.
+Mode to download and extract offsets for either ntoskrnl

-optional arguments:
+                        or wdigest or ci or fltmgr

+options:
   -h, --help            show this help message and exit -i INPUT, --input INPUT
                         Single file or directory containing ntoskrnl.exe / wdigest.dll / ci.dll / fltmgr.sys to extract offsets from.
 If in download mode, the PE downloaded from MS symbols servers will be